Sa Sa International Holdings

-The company was founded by Kwok Siu-Ming in 1978.
+The company was co-founded by Kwok Siu-Ming and his wife Kwok-Law Kwai Chun in 1978.
 It was listed on the Hong Kong Stock Exchange in 1997.
 The chain had over 230 retail stores in Hong Kong, Macau, mainland China and Malaysia.
 In 2019, Sa Sa closed all its 22 stores in Singapore amid stiff competition and running losses for 6 consecutive years.
 Sa Sa management did not inform its staff about the plans to pull out and surprised many.

 The Group has been included in the Hang Seng Composite SmallCap Index, Hang Seng Small Cap (Investable) Index, FTSE World Index Series and MSCI Index Series.
 It has been a constituent member of Hang Seng Corporate Sustainability Benchmark Index since 2011.

-Sa Sa's annual revenue totaled HK$8.9 billion for the fiscal year ending in March 2015.